Overview

 will apply to private placements that are offered to qualified

-fees.
-Clients generally pay their fees from their account.
-Fees
+any performance based fees.
+Clients generally pay their fees

-are calculated monthly in arrears, based on the end of month
+from their account.
+Fees are calculated monthly in arrears,

 Performance-Based Fees and Side-By-Side Management

-All accounts are managed with the best interest of each client
+All accounts are managed with the best interest of each

-based fees.
-While infrequent, side-by-side management are
+performance-based fees.
+While infrequent, side-by-side

-addressed in our trade allocation policies.
+management are addressed in our trade allocation

 Types of Clients

-Our clients include both institutions and individuals (IRAs,
+Our clients include both institutions and individuals

-after-tax savings accounts, educational plans, HSAs and trusts.)
+(IRAs, after-tax savings accounts, educational plans, HSAs

-In general, our minimum account size is $500,000.
+and trusts.)
+In general, our minimum account size is

 of different funds held by the client may purchase the same